lenarduzziadam/jarLang/README.md

 ---

 ## Quick start

-- Run a single file with the project runner:
-  - `./run.sh path/to/script.vase`
 - Start the REPL (if provided by your runner), or call `!run filename.vase` inside the REPL.
 - Standard library functions are located in `stdlib.vase` and are imported with `summon "stdlib.vase"`.